-Having served as president in 2012, Dr. Chang is on the executive board of the American Society of Cataract & Refractive Surgery (ASCRS), the largest international organization for cataract and refractive surgeons with over 9000 members.
-He chaired the American Academy of Ophthalmology Cataract Preferred Practice Pattern Committee.
-This select national committee writes the clinical guidelines for cataract surgery that are used in the US and in many foreign countries.
-Dr. Chang is also a leading expert in global cataract blindness, serving on the medical advisory board of several humanitarian organizations and as co-chair of the ASCRS Foundation.
+Having served as president in 2012-2013, Dr. Chang is on the executive board of the American Society of Cataract & Refractive Surgery (ASCRS), the largest international organization for cataract and refractive surgeons.
+He chaired the American Academy of Ophthalmology (AAO) Cataract Preferred Practice Pattern Committee.
+This select national committee writes the clinical guidelines for cataract surgery that are used in the United States and in many foreign countries.
+Dr. Chang is also a leading expert on global cataract blindness.
+He chairs the ASCRS Foundation and received the prestigious AAO Humanitarian Service Award in 2019.

 Dr. Chang has authored 5 best-selling textbooks on cataract surgical techniques for ophthalmologists.
 Mastering Refractive IOLs covers advanced lens implants and is considered the most comprehensive textbook on the subject.
 He has served as Chief Medical Editor of EyeWorld, a leading trade journal which has a global circulation of more than 30,000 ophthalmologists.
 Dr. Chang has designed a number of popular cataract surgical instruments that bear his name and are used worldwide.
 As a clinical investigator, Dr. Chang was the first American surgeon to implant the light adjustable lens implant and the first Northern California surgeon to implant a multifocal lens and the Symfony extended focus lens.